getify/foi-lang/README.md

 We briefly mentioned Foldable earlier, with the `~fold` comprehension and lists (Tuples).
 We'll revisit the generalized Foldable behavior now, in the context of monads.

 Sum type monads in **Foi** have Foldable behavior built-in, expressed with the `~fold` comprehension.
-As with other comprehension types, the *range* argument affects the context (and structure!) of the *iteration* expression(s) of the comprehension.

 For a monadic value *range*, the `~fold` comprehension requires multiple *iteration* expressions, one for each component of the Sum type; again, because this is 3 or more operands, the evaluation-expression form is required.

 Let's consider a binary Sum type like `Maybe` (comprised of `None` and `Id`), which thus requires a *range* expression and **two** *iteration* expressions.
 For `None`, the *default iteration* expression (second operand, `"default!"`s below) is evaluated; for `Id`, the *alternate iteration* expression (third operand, `id`s below) is invoked.